 Explanation of human services: http://www.nationalhumanservices.org/what-is-human-services

-The program is 54 credits long and combines your knowledge of visual arts and art processes with in-depth studies of psychotherapy and counseling.
+The MA program is 58 credits long and combines your knowledge of visual arts and art processes with in-depth studies of psychotherapy and counseling.
 Students use their creative work to understand theories of art therapy counseling, clients and therapeutic relationships.

 Art Therapists are prepared to work with people of all ages in a variety of settings, such as community mental health clinics, therapeutic schools, residential and day treatment programs, hospitals, correctional treatment settings and nursing homes.